NotAussie/bustinel/README.md

 ## Environment Variables

 Configurable environment variables for Bustinel.
-Values with `N/S
+Values labelled with required must be set before running the application, if these aren't provided the program will early exit with an error.

 | Variable Name             | Description                                                   | Default Value | Required |
 | ------------------------- | ------------------------------------------------------------- | ------------- | -------- |